wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 }
 ```

-Together, `@FocusState` prevents premature state transitions, `onChange(of:debounce:)` gates all VSM calls behind a quiet period, and the model's equality guard prevents redundant async work — so `AsyncStateContainer` only receives observations when there is genuinely something new to do.
+Together, `@FocusState` prevents premature state transitions, a debounced `onChange` gates all VSM calls behind a quiet period, and the model's equality guard prevents redundant async work — so `AsyncStateContainer` only receives observations when there is genuinely something new to do.

 > Note: **Migrating from VSM 1.0?** Earlier versions of VSM included `observe(_:debounced:)` overloads directly on `AsyncStateContainer`.
 These have been removed in VSM 2.0 because the debounce belonged at the _view_ layer, not the state container layer.
-Keeping the debounce in the view (via `onChange(of:debounce:)`) gives you full control over the quiet period for each individual input, avoids coupling async scheduling to the container, and makes the intent of the code easier to follow.
+Keeping debouncing in the view (for example with a custom `onChange` that debounces) gives you full control over the quiet period for each individual input, avoids coupling async scheduling to the container, and makes the intent of the code easier to follow.

 ### State Bindings